Center for Optimized Student Support

 Current initiatives of the Center for Optimized Student Support include:

-- Implementing City Connects, a research-based system of student support in 55 public and private schools across Massachusetts, New York, and Ohio
+- Implementing City Connects, a research-based system of student support in over 75 public and private schools across Massachusetts, New York, Connecticut, Minnesota, and Ohio

 - Developing an early childhood model of student support that addresses the specific out-of-school issues affecting children 3 to 6 years old

 - Piloting an optimized student support system for secondary schools in collaboration with an urban high school in Dayton, Ohio